Pink Triangle Press

-Pink Triangle Press is a Canadian organization which specializes in LGBT media including publishing, online interactive media, and television.
-PTP's main asset is the LGBT news website Daily Xtra, a continuation of the company's former print titles.
-The company's headquarters are located in Toronto near the Church-Wellesley Village.
+Pink Triangle Press is an independent, Canadian media organization specializing in LGBTQ2S+ journalism, television and online interactive media.
+Founded in 1971, Pink Triangle Press is one of the longest-publishing LGBTQ2S+ media groups in the world.
+Today, Pink Triangle Press publishes Xtra, an online magazine and community platform covering LGBTQ2S+ culture, politics and health.
+Pink Triangle Press also publishes a series of newsletters including Pink Ticket Travel and Wander+Lust.
+Pink Ticket Travel is a Queer travel newsletter featuring travel tips and guidelines for LGBTQ2S+ travelers.
+Wander+Lust is a newsletter featuring travel tips and tricks for gay and bi men, including insider recommendations and exclusive offers.

 History

 Pink Triangle Press' roots trace back to 1971 (although not in name) in Toronto, when a group of volunteers began to produce The Body Politic, a paper containing news and opinions on gay liberation.
 By 1976 TBP was being published monthly, and in the early 1980s it claimed a circulation of over 9,000 nationally, and boasted contributions from writers all over the world.

 In 1978, Pink Triangle Press was incorporated, its name was chosen as a symbol of history and commitment, as it comes from the symbols placed on suspected homosexual men in Nazi concentration camps.
 Later that year, PTP was charged with "publishing immoral, indecent and scurrilous material" because of an issue of The Body Politic which included Gerald Hannon's article "Men Loving Boys Loving Men".
 The Press was brought up on similar charges again in May 1982, this time for "Lust With a Very Proper Stranger", an article on fisting.
 PTP however won both cases.

 In an attempt to broaden PTP's Toronto readership, the collective launched Xtra! in March 1984.
 Xtra! was meant to be more upbeat and accessible than TBP.
 By 1985 Xtra! had taken over its parent publication's role of providing local entertainment and community event listings.

 Xtra!s circulation had soon overtaken TBP which was in financial trouble, so in an effort to save PTP and keep Xtra! going, TBP was discontinued in February 1987.Xtra!
 West in Vancouver, later called Xtra Vancouver, and Capital Xtra! in Ottawa, later called Xtra Ottawa, were both launched in 1993.

 In January 2015, the company announced that it was discontinuing publication of its print titles, with the final edition of Xtra! published on February 19.
 Xtra! will continue as a digital media publication via the Daily Xtra website.